nongfenqi/nexus3-rundeck-plugin/README.md

 - docker run -it --rm --name nexus3-rundeck-plugin -v "$PWD":/tmp/nexus3-rundeck-plugin -w /tmp/nexus3-rundeck-plugin springyboing/docker-gradlew ./gradlew jar

 This command run a build inside a Docker image (springyboing/docker-gradlew), with gradlew environment ready.

+## Run in Docker

+The following script allows you to run a Docker with Nexus 3 with nexus3-rundeck-plugin installed.

+-  chmod 700 run_docker.sh
+- ./run_docker.sh

+Nexus 3 will be running on http://localhost:8081/

+The script build the plugin using a Docker image, as is explained in [Using a Docker](using-a-docker) section.
+Using the compiled jar will build the Dockerfile and run a container with Nexus 3 with nexus3-rundeck-plugin installed.